All Episodes

 Time Text

-Rush Limbaugh and broadcast excellence from the EIB network.
+Rush Limbaugh and Broadcast Excellence from the EIB Network.

-I am your highly trained broadcast specialist.
+I am your highly trained broadcast specialist, exceeding audience expectations every day.

 If you missed the first hour, here's what you missed.

-The Associated Press has run a story on all the covert operation executive orders that President Bush has issued over the course of the war on terror.
+The Associated Press has run a story on all the covert Operation executive orders that President Bush has issued over the course of the war on terror.

-They said to talked about impeachment hearings.
+They talked about impeachment hearings.

-And uh then, ladies and gentlemen, this story says that these covert ops executive orders will most likely be left in place by Obama to grant him the flexibility necessary to continue going after bad guys, as Bush did.
+And then, ladies and gentlemen, this story says that these covert ops executive orders will most likely be left in place by Obama to grant him the flexibility necessary to continue going after bad guys, as Bush did.

-They even say in the AP Obama story that he needs this flexibility if he decides he is going to bomb Pakistan without telling Pakistan first, uh as he said he would during the campaign.
+They even say in the AP Obama story that he needs this flexibility if he decides he is going to bomb Pakistan without telling Pakistan first, as he said he would during the campaign.

-So it's all's good now.
+So all's good now.

-Covert operations are fabulous.
+The covert operations are fabulous.

-And oh Obama needs them for flexibility.
+And Obama needs them for flexibility.

-Uh yep, killed at least thirty-one, and that is being hailed as progress.
+And that is being hailed as progress.

 That's progress now that Obama is running the show, ladies and gentlemen.